treehousetim/docker-nginx-fpm/README.md

 # Generic Docker Website Setup
-This is my standard way of spinning up a PHP/NGINX docker environment to develop with.
+This is my standard way of spinning up a PHP/NGINX docker environment to develop with including running PHP scripts on command line through docker

+# Software
+## Nginx *latest*
+## PHP 8
+## Postgres 13
+## Mariadb 10

 [TOC]

 ## Folders
-Place your files into `/site`
+Place your site files into `/site`

 ## Configuration

-Create a .env file in the root containing values for the following keys:
+Create a .env file in the root containing values for the following keys (minimum).

 ```
 DB_ROOT_PASS